 Both GT and BSS are generally associated with mild to severe mucocutaneous bleeding.
 They make approximately 4-5 % of all bleeding disorders diagnosed in any of the comprehensive coagulation laboratories in the country [9-10].
 However, this may not be the actual prevalence of these disorders, since many of the mild cases do not even report to the hospital.
 Moreover, since the confirmation of diagnosis requires both platelet aggregometry and flow cytometry which are available only in few select diagnostic centres, GT and BSS patients with mild clinical manifestations are hardly diagnosed.
 Third, “mild” bleeding in general is considered as “normal” bleeding and they never report to the hospital.
 Thus, substantial number of patients with IPFDs including GT and BSS remains undiagnosed, which in few cases require specialized phenotypic investigations and molecular tools like nextgen sequencing [11].

 There is no reported data on the type of bleed, treatment products QoL or mortality in patients with the two commonest IPFDs in India.
 Present analysis for the first time provides a first- hand information on a sizeable number of patients with GT and BSS.
 The ISTH-BAT score was first validated in patients with von Willebrand disease (VWD), but subsequently, it is being validated in different types of bleeding disorders including GT and BSS [12].
-It is still debated whether it is the most appropriate tool for assessing the bleeding symptoms, in patients with GT and BSS.
+It is still debated whether it is the most appropriate tool for assessing the bleeding symptoms in patients with GT and BSS.
 Despite its limitations, the ISTH‐BAT is considered as the best means of assessing bleeding severity as it takes both frequency and severity into consideration.
 Both ABR and ISTH-BAT score have been applied in this analysis.
 Previous studies from India have shown that menorrhagia is an important clinical indicator for women with underlying bleeding disorders [13-14].
 In addition, postpartum bleeding in women with GT and BSS is equally challenging, requiring highly specialized multi-disciplinary medical management [15-16] .Unlike haemophilia, intracranial bleeding is rare in patients with GT and BSS.
 There are only isolated case reports on either intracranial or spinal cord bleeds in patients with GT [17-18].
 There were 2 GT cases who gave a history of IC bleed in this series.
 The bleeding severity was milder in BSS as compared to GT patients, which is in line with earlier reports [19].